 The main difference between the roof and the floor deck is that the floor deck is made to function with structural concrete while the roof deck is not.

-Roof decks are used in securing roofs that do not have to bear any major external loads.
+Roof decks are used in securing roofs that do not have to bear any significant external loads.

 Composite Decking vs Steel Form Decking